McDjXdLol/Hero-of-Embers/README.md

 ### 🧙‍♂️ Honorable Mentions:

-- **@wonderinglostsoul44** – For bravely venturing into the depths of `scenes.json` and emerging with a patch that brought balance to the realm.
+- **@wonderinglostsoul44** – For bravely venturing into the depths of `scenes.json` and emerging it into `game_data.json` with a patch that brought balance to the realm.
 Your contribution has lit a new spark in the embers!

 Want to be featured here?
 Open a pull request and leave your mark on the world of Embers. ⚔️